KHMuller/khmuller.github.io/index.md

 Exploring the principles of evolutionary biology, self-awareness, empathy, and creativity and, along the way, hoping to inspire others to play an active role in nature preservations.

+Planing to update the majority of YT shorts so they fit the new format and un-listing the older version.
+YT shorts are not getting the channel closer to monetization, thus taking advantage of branding impact with the new format.
+Can I see an increase in direct visits in muuuh.com?

 ## Websites &amp; YouTube Channels

 - [Muuuh Nature and Wildlife](https://muuuh.com "Muuuh Nature and Wildlife") - About wildlife photography and video recordings.